 - Service compartment.
 Is the service compartment clean, with all hoses stored away neatly?
 And when you open the door do you smell sewage?
 This compartment really needs to look and smell good.
 Fix or tighten any leaky connections, clean the compartment, and if a smell persists, try placing one of those scented cakes that you find in people's bathrooms to override the remaining smell.

 - Generator compartment.
 Is the generator compartment clean and neat?
 People do not want to see a generator with grease stains or with heavy layers of dust on everything.
 Thirty minutes with a medium-strength cleaner and a couple of rags will really make this area look great.

 - Interior walls.
 Are there any signs of water leaks along your walls?
 If so, fix the leaks and then the stains.
 And if you have sections of interior wall that have buckled or pulled away from the body, repair or replace them.
-Nobody is going to spend much for a rig with this kind of damage.
+Nobody is going to spend much for a rig with this kind of visible physical damage.

 - Interior floor.
-If you have "soft spots" in your floor, then you probably have wood rot in the underlying sub-floor.
+If you have "soft spots" on your floor, then you probably have wood rot in the underlying sub-floor.
 If so, pull the carpet and replace the sub-flooring.
 It is not all that expensive to have this done by a professional.

 - Interior cabinets.
 Check them for damage, swelling, and evidence of water leaks on the wall behind them, and repair any problems found.
 These areas must look pristine when examined by a potential buyer.

 - Interior plumbing.
 Check your RV water inlet, water pump, water holding tank, water heater, sinks, showers, and faucets.
-Make sure that they all work flawlessly and there are no drips or leaks.
+Make sure that they all work flawlessly and that there are no drips or leaks.